faberNovel/heart/README.md

 ![Analyzed URL, overall grade over 100, several metrics like Speed Index, First Contentful Paint and advices for improvements](./docs/images/heart-mysql.png)

+For more options, have a look at the help by using `npx heart -h`

 ## Packaged, with the Docker image

 Heart is also available as a [Docker image](https://hub.docker.com/r/fabernovel/heart).